bmrf/tron/README.md

 9. **Create RunOnce entry**: Create the following registry key to support resuming if there is an interruption: `HKCU\Software\Microsoft\Windows\CurrentVersion\RunOnce /v "*tron_resume" /t REG_SZ /d "%~dp0tron.bat %-resume"`.
 The `*` prefix on the key name forces Windows to execute it in Safe Mode.

-   Note: `-resume` is an internal flag not meant for human use at the command-line.
+   Note: `-resume` is an internal switch not meant for human use at the command-line.
 If you use it, things will break and I will laugh at you.

 10. **SMART check**: Dump the SMART status of all hard disks in the system, then display an alert if any drive reports one of the following status codes: `Error`,`Degraded`,`Unknown`,`PredFail`,`Service`,`Stressed`,`NonRecover`